How Do I Turn My Land Into a Farm?

 Where it gets complicated is when you want to qualify for farm-related incentives, such as discounts on sales and property tax, cost-share programs, grants and/or government loans.
 Also note that you may have to meet specific requirements for certain buyers or markets, e.g. a grocery store may require you to carry a certain amount and type of insurance.
 Let’s cover each of these items in more detail.

 Farms which meet certain acreage and income requirements qualify for reductions on property taxes.
 The criteria are set by NC state law, but implemented by the tax office in your county.
-For complete details, visit this link, or contact your county tax office.
+See complete details online, or contact your county tax office.

 Farmers who meet minimum farm income requirements qualify for a sales tax exemption when purchasing certain types of equipment and supplies that are used in farming.
 The criteria are set by NC state law.
-Find more details, including an application form, at this link.
+Find more details online, including an application form.

 There are a few private organizations that offer grants to farmers (note that they are limited and usually competitive).
 Since they are private organizations, they will set their own criteria.